PaddlePaddle/VisualDL/docs/how_to_dev_frontend_en.md

 1. index.js: The index.js contains all the graph algorithms.
 All navigations, setting panels are implemented here.
 It finds the 'root' DOM in the index.html and attaches the web-app to it.

+The graph algorithms are defined in the `.san` files. san is the ECharts' graph framework.
+It can pilot charts and graphs with just a few lines of code.
+To learn more about ECharts's framework, please visit [ECharts](https://ecomfe.github.io/echarts-doc/public/en/index.html).

 ## npm package
 The VisualDL uses npm to manage the JavaScript files. npm is the package manager for JavaScript and is a great tool to manage multiple dependencies.
 To confirm that you have npm installed.
 Please run this command
 ``` bash